VirusTotal/yara/README.md

 * BUGFIX: Stack overflow while following circular symlinks
 * BUGFIX: Expression "/re/ matches var" always matching if "var" was an empty string
-* BUGFIX: Strings marked as "fullword" were incorrectly matching in some cases.
+* BUGFIX: Strings marked as "fullword" were incorrectly matching in some cases

 ### 1.7 (29/03/2013)
 * faster compilation